HL7/ebm/input/pagecontent/index.md

   - <b>MetaanalysisStudyGroup</b>
   - <b>NetEffectContributions</b>
   - <b>CohortDefinition</b> -- Profiles of <b>CohortDefinition</b> include:
-    - Profiles of <b>CohortDefinition</b> used for the inclusion and exclusion criteria of specific conceptual types of groups include <b>StudyEligibilityCriteria</b> (for a research study), <b>RecommendationEligibilityCriteria</b> (for a clinical practice guideline recommendation), <b>SystematicReviewEligibilityCriteria</b> (for a systematic review), <b>MetaanalysisEligibilityCriteria</b> (for a statistical meta-analysis), and <b>SearchStrategy</b> (for a literature search).
+    - Profiles of <b>CohortDefinition</b> used for the inclusion and exclusion criteria of specific definitional groups include <b>StudyEligibilityCriteria</b> (for a research study) and <b>RecommendationEligibilityCriteria</b> (for a clinical practice guideline recommendation).
 These Profiles are not currently structurally different than <b>CohortDefinition</b> but are separated for future development in case of specialized developments for eligibility criteria.
-    - <b>ExposureDefinition</b>, <b>ComparatorDefinition</b>, <b>OutcomeDefinition</b>, and <b>MetaanalysisOutcomeDefinition</b> are Profiles of <b>CohortDefinition</b> used for the definition of evidence variables.
+    - <b>ExposureDefinition</b> and <b>ComparatorDefinition</b> are Profiles of <b>CohortDefinition</b> used for the definition of evidence variables.
 These Profiles are not currently structurally different than <b>CohortDefinition</b> but are separated for future development in case of specialized developments for variable definitions.
+  - <b>ConceptualCohortDefinition</b> -- Profiles of <b>ConceptualCohortDefinition</b> include:
+    - Profiles of <b>ConceptualCohortDefinition</b> used for the inclusion and exclusion criteria of specific conceptual groups include <b>SystematicReviewEligibilityCriteria</b> (for a systematic review) and <b>MetaanalysisEligibilityCriteria</b> (for a statistical meta-analysis).
+These Profiles are not currently structurally different than <b>ConceptualCohortDefinition</b> but are separated for future development in case of specialized developments for eligibility criteria.
+    - <b>ConceptualExposureDefinition</b>, <b>ConceptualComparatorDefinition</b>, <b>OutcomeDefinition</b>, and <b>MetaanalysisOutcomeDefinition</b> are Profiles of <b>ConceptualCohortDefinition</b> used for the definition of evidence variables.
+These Profiles are not currently structurally different than <b>ConceptualCohortDefinition</b> but are separated for future development in case of specialized developments for variable definitions.
+    - <b>SearchStrategy</b> (for a literature search)
     - <b>EvidenceReportSubject</b> is used to define the subject of an <b>EvidenceReport</b>.
 A Profile of <b>EvidenceReportSubject</b> is:
       - <b>ComparativeEvidenceReportSubject</b>